-Policy No. 3357:15-14-05 Page 1 of 1 Effective: 10/15/2009 Revised: 02/22/2015 Revised: 05/29/2020
+Policy No. 3357:15-14-05 Revised: 02/22/2015 Page 1 of 1 Revised: 06/03/2024

-The College uses the faculty ranks of instructor, assistant professor, associate professor and full professor.
-The rank is awarded by the president and confirmed by the Board of Trustees, upon the recommendation of the Advancement-in-Rank Committee, taking into account the degrees attained, professional license, experience, number of years employed by the College, and responsibility of administrative duties.
+The College uses the faculty ranks of instructor, assistant professor, associate professor, and full professor.
+Any rank beyond instructor is recommended by the Advancement-in-Rank Committee, accepted by the Provost and President, and then confirmed by the Board of Trustees.
+The decision to promote is made with careful consideration of degrees attained, teaching and teaching-related activities, professional development and scholarly accomplishments, service to the College and community, and performance evaluations.